sergev/ifcomp/Theory.md

    - Text must be identical
    - Lines must be consecutive
 4. **Mark matches**: Set `ptr_type = MATCH_TYPE` and create bidirectional links

+### Heckel's Second Key Observation

+> "If in each file immediately adjacent to a 'found' line pair there are lines identical to each other, these lines must be the same line."

+This observation allows the algorithm to:
+- **Extend matches sequentially**: Build matched regions from anchors
+- **Handle duplicates contextually**: Match repeated lines based on surrounding context
+- **Maximize matched regions**: Find largest possible blocks of unchanged text

 ### Critical: Extension Only from SYT_TYPE Lines